dalguete/docker/README.md

 	zsh
 ```

-* `openssh-server` should be present already, but we list it, just in case.

 * Installed **my-bindfs-mounts** solution, used as a helper for volumes mounted
 inside the container, to avoid having to change ownerships or permissions, and stop
 messing with owner and perms in host's folders.